googlearchive/workbox-microsite/src/get-started/webpack.md

     };
     ```

-   **Note:** The plugin for generating the service worker should always be
+    **Note:** Always run the plugin for generating the service worker as the
-   run as the last step in each build.
-This ensures that your service worker
+    last step in your site's build process.
+This ensures that your service
-   contains any changes made during development.
+    worker contains any changes made during development.